 Having treatment for bone cancer

-There are different types of bone cancer.
-Most of this information is about Ewing sarcoma and osteosarcoma but, if you have a rare type of bone cancer and want to know more, you could talk to us.
+The information on this page is about Ewing sarcoma and osteosarcoma.
+If you have a different type of bone cancer and want to know more, you can talk to us.

 Your doctors will plan your treatment based on:

 - the type of bone cancer you have

 - the stage of the cancer (this means whether it has spread outside the bone)

 If you have any questions about your treatment, ask your doctor or nurse.
 They'll be happy to help you understand what's involved.

 You may be offered the opportunity to take part in a clinical research trial.
 These trials help doctors find new and better treatments for people with bone cancer.
 If your doctor thinks you are suitable for a clinical trial, they will discuss this with you.